PaLeroy/QVMix/README.md

 ```

 ## Credits
-This code has been adapted from [Pymarl](github.com/oxwhirl/pymarl), the Python MARL framework.
+This code has been adapted from the [Python MARL framework (pymarl)](github.com/oxwhirl/pymarl) and from the [Maven implementation](https://github.com/AnujMahajanOxf/MAVEN).